 Common Core, grade level expectations, state standards, NWEA (NorthWest Evaluation Association), Smarter Balance, competency based learning, learning rubrics, merit based pay, Danielson, formative and summative assessment – just to name a few recent trends in K-12 public education.
 We continue to ask our educators to do more with the same or less resources.
 At some point, they reach a breaking point.
 Why?
 Because we are only human.

 In this professional development offering, participants learn how compassion fatigue or exhaustion are normal, expected responses to overwhelming expectations and underwhelming support structures.
-Participants will increase awareness of concepts related to stress response, inner state regulation, and ways of achieving greater calm.
+Participants will increase awareness of concepts related to stress response, inner state regulation, and ways of initiating a culture of collective care.
 The training also includes suggestions for staff structures and formats that aid the repair of compassion fatigue.

 STRESS RESPONSE & THE SCHOOL ADMINISTRATOR